|Product Type||Shipped Product|

 The engine shown above is an actual representation of the engine you will receive with the exception of the polished intake.
 This engine includes a satin finish intake.
 The polished intake is an upgrade option.
 See the option list below.

 WISECO PISTONS, SCAT CRANK, AND SCAT RODS.
-PC ALUMINUM HEADS.
+BRAVO ALUMINUM HEADS.